websdotcom/jwt-rsa-aws-custom-authorizer/README.md

-# lambda-auth0-authorizer for RS256 Tokens ( Asymmetric)
+# lambda-jwt-rsa-authorizer custom authorizer for API Gateway ( Asymmetric)

-An AWS Custom Authorizer for AWS API Gateway that support RS256 Bearer tokens.
+An AWS Custom Authorizer for AWS API Gateway that supports RS256 Bearer tokens.

 ## About